Get help with pest animals

 • Removing piles of materials that could be potential shelter for a fox, such as timber, bricks, and hard rubbish.

-• Setting up outdoor sensor lights and sprinklers – as foxes don’t like surprises!
+• Setting up outdoor sensor lights activated by movement of larger animals – as foxes don’t like surprises!

-• Never feeding a fox.
-This will only encourage them to associate humans with food and become less wary.
+• Never feed a fox.
+This will elevate their presence in urban areas and only encourage them to associate humans with food.

 To learn more, read ‘5 ways to outfox foxes in Adelaide’.